purescript/documentation/guides/Getting-Started.md

----
-title: Getting Started with PureScript
+# Getting Started with PureScript
-author: Phil Freeman
-published: 2016-05-24
----

-Welcome to the PureScript community blog!
-In this first post, I'm going to walk through the basics of getting set up to use the PureScript compiler `purs`, and its interactive mode `purs repl`.
+Let's walk through the basics of getting set up to use the PureScript compiler `purs`, and its interactive mode `purs repl`.

-I'll start with the installation of the compiler and Pulp build tool, and then go through the basic usage of `purs repl`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).
+We'll start with the installation of the compiler and Pulp build tool, and then go through the basic usage of `purs repl`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).

 #### Installing the Compiler